 - How much content marketing is saving your organization versus your SEM (Search Engine Marketing) efforts.

-- How much you are saving by posting content on your owned media vs social channels (meaning, your site is generating X impressions versus X impressions you paid for boosting a Facebook post).
+- How much you are saving by posting content on your owned media vs social channels (meaning, your site is generating X impressions versus X impressions gained from a Facebook ad).

 - How many new customers are generated through content marketing versus purchasing a list of leads.